Hannibal: Battle of Zama (202 BC)

 Unlike most battles of the Second Punic War, at Zama the Romans were superior in cavalry and the Carthaginians had the edge in infantry.
-This Roman cavalry superiority was due to the betrayal of Masinissa, who had earlier assisted Carthage in Iberia but changed sides in 206 BC with the promise of land, and due to his personal conflicts with Syphax, a Carthaginian ally.
-Although the ageing Hannibal was suffering from mental exhaustion and deteriorating health after years of campaigning in Italy, the Carthaginians still had the advantage in numbers and were boosted by the presence of 80 war elephants.
+This Roman cavalry superiority was due to the betrayal of King Masinissa of Numidia, who had earlier assisted Carthage in Iberia but changed sides in 206 BC with the promise of land, and due to his personal conflicts with Syphax, a Carthaginian ally.
+Although the ageing Hannibal was suffering from mental exhaustion and deteriorating health after years of campaigning in Italy, the Carthaginians still had the advantage in numbers and were boosted by 80 war elephants.

-The Roman cavalry won an early victory by swiftly routing the Carthaginian horse and because standard Roman tactics for limiting the effectiveness of the Carthaginian war elephants were successful, including playing trumpets to frighten the elephants into running into the Carthaginian lines.
+The Roman cavalry won an early victory by swiftly routing the Carthaginian cavalry.
+The Romans were also successful in limiting the effectiveness of the war elephants with tactics such as playing trumpets to frighten the elephants and cause them to run into the Carthaginian lines.
 Some historians say that the elephants routed the Carthaginian cavalry and not the Romans, whilst others suggest that it was actually a tactical retreat planned by Hannibal.
 Whatever the truth, the battle remained closely fought.
-At one point, it seemed that Hannibal was on the verge of victory, but Scipio was able to rally his men, and his cavalry, having routed the Carthaginian cavalry, attacked Hannibal's rear.
+At one point, it seemed that Hannibal was on the verge of victory, but Scipio was able to rally his men.
+Scipio's cavalry attacked Hannibal's rear.
 This two-pronged attack caused the Carthaginian formation to collapse.

 With their foremost general defeated, the Carthaginians had no choice but to surrender.
 Carthage lost approximately 20,000 troops with an additional 15,000 wounded.
-In contrast, the Romans suffered only 2,500 casualties.
+The Romans suffered 2,500 casualties.
 The last major battle of the Second Punic War resulted in a loss of respect for Hannibal by his fellow Carthaginians.
 The conditions of defeat were such that Carthage could no longer battle for Mediterranean supremacy.

 Later career

 Peacetime Carthage (200–196 BC)

-Hannibal was still only 46 at the conclusion of the Second Punic War in 201 BC and soon showed that he could be a statesman as well as a soldier.
+Hannibal was 46 at the conclusion of the Second Punic War in 201 BC and quickly showed that he could be a statesman as well as a soldier.
 Following the conclusion of a peace that left Carthage saddled with an indemnity of ten thousand talents, he was elected suffete (chief magistrate) of the Carthaginian state.
 After an audit confirmed Carthage had the resources to pay the indemnity without increasing taxation, Hannibal initiated a reorganization of state finances aimed at eliminating corruption and recovering embezzled funds.

 The principal beneficiaries of these financial peculations had been the oligarchs of the Hundred and Four.
-In order to reduce the power of the oligarchs, Hannibal passed a law stipulating the Hundred and Four be chosen by direct election rather than co-option.
-He also used citizen support to change the term of office in the Hundred and Four from life to a year, with none permitted to "hold office for two consecutive years."
+In order to reduce their power, Hannibal passed a law stipulating the Hundred and Four be chosen by direct election rather than co-option.
+He also used citizen support to change the term of office in the Hundred and Four from life to one year, with none permitted to hold office for two consecutive years.